Manoui/website/index.md

 ## And what does machine learning think about it?

 Now let's check if your intuitions were correct.
-Have you heard about Machine Learning (ML for close friends)?
-Anyway don't worry this is not time and place to discuss stochastic gradient descent algorithms.
+Have you already heard about Machine Learning (ML for close friends)?
+Anyway don't worry this is not time and place to discuss stochastic gradient descent algorithms ;)
 The only thing you need to know is that we created ML models that given an unseen quote, can predict if the quote will be famous or not.
-We trained a Random Forest and Logistic Regression models (don't worry about the names).
-And our model predicted the fame of new quotes with an accuracy of 74 %!
-That is to say it could tell in 74% of cases if a quote was famous or not.
-Here below, you can see which coefficients and their associated feature contributes the most to the prediction.
+We trained a Logistic Regression model (don't panic if you never heard about it).
+And our model predicted the fame of new quotes with an accuracy of 73 %!
+That is to say it could tell in 73% of cases if a quote was famous or not.
+Here below, you can see which coefficients and their associated feature contribute the most to the prediction.

-This is for the firt Logistic Regression model:
+This is the coefficients we obtained for our Logistic Regression model:

 {% include logistic_regression_coefficients.html %}

-This is for the Random Forest model:
+Don't worry if you don't understand 100% this graph, the only thing you need to know is that features with positive coefficient values will augment the chance of a quote to be famous, whereas coefficient with negative values will lower the chance of a quote to be famous.
+For instance, having a negative connation job (such as pornographic actor) augments your chance of having a famous quote.
+Whereas coming from Asia really lower your chance for your quote to be famous... (in english newspaper at least).

-{% include rf_coefficients.html %}
+It is interesting that ML algorithms retrieve phenomenons we identified before and gives new ideas to design a more complex analysis.

 ## Famous quote generator:
 Some further explanation, about the quote generator you used at the top in case you are curious about it :)